AI Travel Planner LogoAI PlannerBack

 CNY 60 for whole family

-Dive into the wonders of the natural world at the Shanghai Natural History Museum.
+Dive into the wonders of nature at the Shanghai Natural History Museum.

-Shanghai Natural History Museum, 510 West Beijing Road, Jing'an District, Shanghai (inside Jing'an Sculpture Park)
+Shanghai Natural History Museum, 510 Beijing West Road, Jing'an District, Shanghai

 Find more details